-An accident at a nuclear power plant is the worst thing that the humanity can ever imagine.
-Such disasters cause irreparable damage to the ecology, economy and heath of the nation.
+An accident at a nuclear power plant is the worst thing that humanity can ever imagine.
+Such disasters cause irreparable damage to the ecology, economy and health of the nation.
 Similar to the Chernobyl NPP accident in 1986, thousands of people got irreparable health damage in addition to the tragic death of the people working at the plant when it exploded and collapsed.

 Monetary Reforms by the National Authorities

-The incredible growth of the Swiss franc was set in motion by the Swiss National Bank, which decided to abandon the franc’s euro peg that actually served as a deterrent to further national currency strengthening.
+The incredible growth of the Swiss franc was set in motion by the Swiss National Bank, which decided to abandon the franc’s euro peg that served as a deterrent to further national currency strengthening.
 Moreover, the negative bank rate was lowered even more from -0.25 to -0.75 rate.
 I will explain what that means a bit later.

 The whole forex market went crazy at that moment.
 The EUR/USD quotation immediately went 6000 points up, which resulted in slippage that didn’t let the traders close their stop-loss positions.
 Many brokers got a significant deficit on their balances, which they had to deal with in different ways.